wdiesveld/TinyQueries/README.md

 * A query compiler - it's like a Less for SQL, so you create SQL queries by compiling them.
 * A simple and powerful syntax to combine the output of queries into nested structures.

+## Why

+Although you can create REST API's with ORM frameworks as well, TinyQueries has several advantages:
+* It's much faster than ORM.
+* As a developer you are not bothered by setting up a complex object hierarchy.
+If you only need a REST API you don't need to have the objects.
+* TinyQueries can be connected to any *existing* database, which is much harder with ORM.

 ## System Requirements

 * PHP 5.3 or higher